Beverly Hills High School: Performing arts

-Two award-winning choral groups, the Madrigal Singers (a chamber choir) and an introductory group, the Minnesingers, have existed since the early 1960s.
-Both groups have won a wide range of awards for their performances, usually at the Heritage Music Festivals.
-They have traveled across the United States to well-known locales such as San Francisco, Las Vegas, New York, Chicago, Orlando, Washington, D.C., and even internationally to Mexico, France, and, in 1993, New Zealand.
-Additionally, in December, both groups go Christmas caroling to raise money for their festival trips.
-The groups were founded by Robert Holmes, who also helped found the Idyllwild School of Music and the Arts Summer Music Festival see Idyllwild Arts Summer Program.

 After Holmes retired in 1975, his former student, the late Joel D. Pressman '67, became the director of the Madrigal Singers until his death in 2013.
 Pressman is also a member of the school's Alumni Hall of Fame.

 The Dance Company holds its annual show in January.
 In 2007, the Dance Company traveled to its sister school in Cannes, France, where they were invited to perform.
 BHHS also has a hip-hop group, AP Posse, which performs in Dance Company showcases.
 BHHS Dance Company is currently run by Dana Findley, and was run by Janet Roston prior to that.
 In BHHS Dance Company showcases, student choreographed work is exhibited, as well as work by guest choreographers.
 Some examples of guest choreographers in recent years include Sam Allen, Victoria George (dance teacher at Beverly Vista Middle School), Neaz Kohani and Janet Roston.

 Robotics team

 The Beverly Hills High School FIRST Robotics Competition team, MorTorq – Team 1515 was founded in 2004.
 MorTorq won the Chairman’s Award (the most prestigious award the business team can receive) in 2010, 2013, and 2019 at the Los Angeles Regional competition, and in 2014 at the Las Vegas Regional competition.
 The team has won two Regional events: the Oregon Regional in 2010, and the Los Angeles Regional in 2015.
 MorTorq has attended the FIRST Championship in 2004, 2010, 2013, 2014, 2015, 2018, and 2019.
 2019 was the first time the team was selected as a member of an alliance in Championship playoffs.